DigitalSlideArchive/DSA-WSI-DeID/docs/USAGE.rst

 After all images and Excel metadata files have been processed, a message is displayed summarizing what images were in each of the five classifications above (e.g., "Import completed.
 3 images added.
 1 DeID Upload Excel file parsed.
 See the Excel file report for more details.).
 If you click on the "See the Excel report for more details" link, it will download an import report.

 Below is a screenshot of a message presented to the user after an import.
+Ssee the Error Messages section below for all possible results of performing the import action.

 .. image:: screenshots/import_message_highlighted.png
    :height: 100